hoisie/wordfinder/Readme.md

     hell

 No, I did not create this program to run on my mobile phone while I play Scrabble on the weekends :)

+Warning: depending on the word list this program might consume a lot of memory.
+Also, searches may get slow after about 14 letters, depending your CPU.
+The word finder is a fairly basic implementation of BFS.